WalfredMA/Multiple-Alignments-Clustering/README.md

 //  Created by Walfred MA in 2019, wangfei.ma@ucsf.edu.
 //  Copyright © 2019 UCSF-Kwoklab.
 All rights reserved.

-Multiple Alignments Clustering: selected most representative insertion from all overlap SVs.
+Multiple Alignments Clustering: selected the most representative insertions from all overlap SVs.